 Mr. Paul W. Rogers, Jr., is a partner of Rogers Farms Partnership, a cotton, grain, timber, and peanut farm and owner of Paul W. Rogers, Jr., LLC.
-Mr. Rogers serves as a director for the Peanut Standards Board (promotes peanuts.

 Mr. Steven H. Walter is an owner/operator of H&S Farms LLC, a soybean, wheat, and, barley farm and president of Walter Greenhouses, Inc. (vegetables and greenhouse plants).
 He is also a seasonal worker for Suburban Propane (delivers propane).
 He serves as president and director of Charles County Farm Bureau (agriculture insurance, service, and lobbying organization), director of Maryland Farm Bureau Political Action Committee, Maryland Farm Bureau representative on Southern Maryland Ag Development Commission, and member of the Charles County Extension Advisory Committee.